 Note: if you are going to prepare the batter ahead of time and cook at the campsite, do make sure to keep the batter refrigerated until use.

 Hard Boiled Eggs

-Make these ahead of time and store them in a plastic egg carton in the cooler for a quick protein breakfast.
-Remeber to draw little happy faces on them to remind you of which eggs are cooked and which are raw (if you’re bringing both!)
+Make these ahead of time and store them in an egg carton in the cooler for a quick protein breakfast.
+Remember to draw little happy faces on them to remind you which eggs are cooked and which are raw (if you’re bringing both!)

 Grab some packets and all you’ll need is hot water to have breakfast ready.
 If you’d like to make your instant oatmeal a bit healthier, check out our homemade instant oatmeal for camping recipe here.

-Topped with butter, cream cheese, jelly, or honey, bagels are filling and simple.
+Topped with butter, cream cheese, jelly, or honey, toasted or untoasted, bagels are filling and simple.